-We studied a high resolution marine core (ODP Hole 1078C) spanning the past 30 ka encompassing the last glacial maximum, deglaciation including Heinrich event 1 and the Younger Dryas period, and the Holocene.
-We aim to interpret changes in the pollen assemblage in terms of vegetation change on the continent taking into account effects of transport of pollen by wind and rivers.
-The thus reconstructed vegetation changes are compared to other African environmental records.
-We aim at a conceptual model of changes in the latitudinal position of atmospheric and marine fronts explaining the environmental change in Angola that might be tested with numerical models
+and the Younger Dryas period, and the Holocene.
+We aim to interpret fluctuations in the pollen assemblage in terms of vegetation change on the continent taking into account effects of transport of pollen by wind and rivers.
+The thus reconstructed vegetation variability is compared to other African environmental records.
+We aim at a conceptual model of shifts in the latitudinal position of atmospheric and marine fronts explaining environmental changes in Angola that might be tested with numerical models.